 Individuals with matters scheduled before a court should contact their lawyer.
 If an individual does not have lawyer, contact court staff to seek directions prior to attending court facilities.

-All in-person court appearances, other than for urgent or emergency matters, are suspended
+All in-person court appearances, other than for urgent or emergency matters, are suspended until further notice.

 Urgent matters will continue to be heard, using technology in a manner determined appropriate by the court, including hearings by way of telephone or video appearance.

 On a very limited basis, lawyers and parties may continue to file documents at the courthouses.
 Personal filing through the courts' drop box system is limited to urgent or necessary documents to meet a required time line, or other documents that reasonably necessitate in-person filing.